bluebird75/winpdb/README.rst

 -  for Python 3, wxPython is automatically installed as a dependency with pip
 -  for Python 2, check https://sourceforge.net/projects/wxpython/files/wxPython/

-*Winpdb Reborn* is not packaged yet by any linux distro.
+*Winpdb Reborn* is not packaged yet by any Linux distro.
 If your package manager proposes to install Winpdb, that’s the old unmaintained Winpdb which works neither with Python 2.7 nor with Python 3.

 Additional installation methods